zdavatz/amiko_wx/doc/ywesee_world_history.md

-# Medicine Information in Switzerland
+# Public Domain Pharmaceutical Information in Switzerland
-### Introduction to the ywesee world
+### Introduction to the ywesee world: political and technical background

 - Source of information: Zeno Davatz
 - Edited by Alex Bettarini, Zeno Davatz